 She spoke without turning back, “Let’s get off this planet.”

 She went straight to the shuttle and started it up.
-Rei held on to my arm and nudged me forward.
+Rei grabbed my arm and nudged me forward.
 I got into the shuttle with them after Rei double-checked to make sure we had everything.

 We left and I turned around to watch the flames that engulfed Tammy’s body get smaller and smaller as we headed back to the Jago with one less crewmember.

 I didn’t leave my room.
 I couldn’t.
 Everything in the ship reminded me of Tammy.
-I just sat there in the corner of my room, crying most of the time, upset at myself for failing.
+I just sat there in the corner of my room.
+My mind always wandered back to Tammy.

 After a few days I headed to the training room but it was locked.
 I heard loud thrashing inside that could only come from Kiko.
 I let her be and went up to the sky deck.